Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 ## Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena ##

-As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/, and the simulation codes are, (1) "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", (2) "Large-scale Electromagnetic Particle-in-Cell Simulation", (3) "SIESTA on Vector-Parallel Clusters", and
+As "Open Internet Access by Molecular Dynamics Simulations", a couple of various codes are shown in https://github.com/Mtanaka77/.
+The dynamics simulation codes are, (1) "Relativistic and Electromagnetic Molecular Dynamics Simulation for Nanoscale Phenomena", (2) "Large-scale Electromagnetic Particle-in-Cell Simulation", (3) "SIESTA on Vector-Parallel Clusters", and